-- Futures 2040 Metropolitan Transportation Plan (MTP) - The region's long range transportation plan.
+- Connections 2040 Metropolitan Transportation Plan (MTP) - The region’s long range transportation plan.
 The MTP projects how much growth will take place in the Albuquerque Metropolitan Planning Area over a 20-plus year period and recommends transportation projects to keep pace with that growth.
-Futures 2040 includes a Preferred Scenario that includes a set of growth principles and which was developed as part of an intensive scenario planning effort.

 - Transportation Improvement Program (TIP) - The TIP covers a six-year period and lists, in detail, all transportation projects that will receive federal transportation funds within that time frame.

 - Fiscal Year 2019 and 2020 Unified Planning Work Program (UPWP) (Including administrative modifications) (PDF) - The UPWP describes the transportation planning activities that will take place in the AMPA during Fiscal Year 2019 and 2020.

 - Fiscal Year 2019 Annual Performance and Expenditure Report (PDF) - Consists of major tasks for the UPWP, the work completed for those tasks, a breakdown of the planning funds expended, and the amount of funding remaining.